Grand Saline Sun: History

 Founded in 1894, the paper consolidated with at least two other papers in the early 1900s.
 One of the other papers was named the Grand Saline Salt Shaker and was most likely the source of the graphic of a salt shaker which appears on the current masthead (the town's name comes from a large salt deposit located southeast of the city, mined by Morton Salt).

-Ownership

-On October 1, 2018 Bert R. Fite and Michelle Fite became owners of the Grand Saline Sun.